 Rates by credit score

-Your own rates for auto insurance will be determined in part by your credit scores.
-The better your credit ranking, the lower your premium.
+Your own rates for auto insurance may be determined in part by your credit scores.
+The better your credit ranking, the lower your premium typically.
 When looking at Geico vs Liberty Mutual, Geico’s average rates, as determined by Quadrant Information Services, are generally lower than the national average.
 Liberty Mutual does not make its rates public, but it can be assumed that the worse your credit is, the higher your rate will be – on trend with national rates.
-A few states prohibit the use of credit scores to determine premium rates, including California, Hawaii, Maryland and Massachusetts.
+A few states prohibit the use of credit scores to determine premium rates, including California, Hawaii, Michigan and Massachusetts.
+Washington is still determining it’s position on the use of credit scores and new legislation is expected soon.

 |Car insurance company||Poor||Average||Good||Excellent|